 In the financial sector, customers have become accustomed to immediate, real-time payment transactions.
 This is why they set their expectations for similarly instantaneous experiences across all financial services interactions.
 Any delays in transaction processing, data retrieval, or compliance verification can quickly result in customer frustration.

-To meet these rising expectations, financial institutions must embrace AI-driven automation.
-This technology ensures acceleration of routine tasks, accurate transaction processing.
+To meet these rising expectations, financial institutions must embrace AI-driven FinTech automation.
+AI automation tools ensure acceleration of routine tasks, accurate transaction processing.
 Hence, the financial services employees can work faster and with better precision, resulting in higher customer satisfaction.

-Our client MorningStar, a prominent asset management firm with over 12,000 employees and an investment portfolio exceeding $200 billion, needed a more efficient way to gather and analyze health savings plan data from hundreds of websites.
-They struggled with manual data collection that was slow, error-prone, and complicated by poor site structures, broken links, and massive volumes of irrelevant information.
+Our client MorningStar, a prominent asset management firm with over 12,000 employees and an investment portfolio exceeding $200 billion, needed a more efficient way to gather and analyze health savings plan data from hundreds of websites than performing these repetitive tasks by hand.
+They struggled with manual data collection that was slow, prone to human error, and complicated by poor site structures, broken links, and massive volumes of irrelevant information.

 Our team addressed these challenges by developing a web crawler driven by advanced AI/ML models (Doc2Vec and Word2Vec) that analyze the context around keywords to extract only relevant information.
 This AI-first approach helped solve issues such as IP detection and captchas, while prioritizing crawled data by relevance.

-Thanks to AI-driven automation of crawling, filtering, and classification, our client obtained the possibility to cut their data-processing workload from 20 employees down to 2, slashed analysis time from multiple days to a few hours, and reduced data storage costs tenfold.
-In addition to such an increased productivity, the solution we delivered allowed our client to improve accuracy in data processing.
+Thanks to AI-driven FinTech automation of crawling, filtering, and classification, our client obtained the possibility to cut their data-processing workload from 20 employees down to 2, slashed analysis time from multiple days to a few hours, and reduced data storage costs tenfold.
+In addition to increased productivity and process automation, the solution we delivered allowed our client to improve accuracy in data processing.

 The compliance with regulations and fairness of ML-driven decisions was one of the top priorities when we were working on the project with a young financial startup.
 The client turned to our services, when they were looking to configure and manage infrastructure for their product.
 The solution they offered enabled merchants to accept Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA) as payment methods.
-The software automatically detects and classifies eligible healthcare items at checkout.
+The software has automation tools that detect and classify eligible healthcare items at checkout.

 To power this solution, our team managed an AWS-based infrastructure with Terraform and GitHub Actions, ensuring swift and repeatable deployments.
 We then developed a Python-based AI/ML service (using sentence transformers and LightGBM) for real-time product eligibility checks, deploying it on AWS ECS for flexible scaling.